sree030244/sree030244/README.md

 - 👋 Hi, I’m @sree030244
 - 👀 I’m interested in Cloud Technologies
 - 🌱 I’m currently learning GCP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GCP projects
 - 📫 How to reach me ...

 <!---